simonmoulds/jekyll-now/_posts/2019-4-10-Local-install-netcdf-parallel.md

 ---
 On our group server we have a global netCDF4 installation compiled without parallel I/O support.
 In the past we have found that attempting to reinstall netCDF in parallel has broken software which was compiled against the original library (e.g. GDAL).
 To avoid this issue, I made a local netCDF installation with parallel I/O support enabled.
 The specific application I had in mind was to build the land surface model JULES with parallel support, which requires a static build of the netCDF library.
 The basic guide I followed is the [Quick Instructions for Installing NetCDF on Unix](https://www.unidata.ucar.edu/software/netcdf/netcdf-4/newdocs/netcdf-install/Quick-Instructions-for-Installing-NetCDF-on-Unix.html).

+During the installation you will download a number of software packages.
+I suggest creating a directory (e.g. `$HOME/packages`) to store the source code tarballs.

 # Build zlib
 [zlib](https://en.wikipedia.org/wiki/Zlib) is a compression library used by netCDF.
 According to the guide above, netCDF-4 requires version 1.2.3 or better.
 I used version 1.2.11, which seemed to work fine.
 Download and unpack the source code:
 ```bash